UCAS code: B140

 - how cells interact to control behaviour

-Research in neuroscience tries to better understand the structure of the nervous system - how it works, develops, malfunctions, and how it can be manipulated.
+Research in neuroscience tries to better understand the structure of the nervous system.
+It explores how it:

 We aim to develop more effective treatment of diseases such as: